KaileyLiou/KaileyLiou/README.md

 I am a high school junior in New York City and have a strong interest in computer science and STEM.

-- Began coding in middle school and have recently been coding more
+- Began coding in middle school and have been expanding my skills over the past year
-- Enjoy web dev and
+- Passionate about web development, app development, cybersecurity, robotics, and AI
 - Currently working on building a fully functional iOS app
 - [Check out my personal website](https://kaileyliou.github.io/Personal-Website/)